svanbaelen/loopback.io/pages/en/lb3/Accessing-related-models.md

 When two models have a relationship between them (see [Creating model relations](Creating-model-relations.html)), LoopBack automatically creates a set of _related model methods_ corresponding to the API routes defined for the relationship.

-In the following list, _modelName_ is the name of the related model and _modelNamePlural_ is the plural form of the related model name.
+In the following list, _ModelName_ is the name of the related model and _ModelNamePlural_ is the plural form of the related model name.

 {% include note.html content="
 In the method names below, the separators are _double_ underscores, \_\_.